treeverse/lakeFS/docs/reference/commands.md

 ### lakectl tag

-create and manage tags within a repository
+Create and manage tags within a repository

 #### Synopsis